Statistical Process Control

 The Reliability Block Diagram (RBD) graphically displays the relationship between the components that are required for your system to function correctly.
 An RBD (also known as a dependence diagram) shows how the reliability of components contributes to the success or failure of a complex system.
 If reliability distributions are assigned to the components, the RBD platform can calculate the overall system reliability, determining the performance you can expect based on the current performance of the constituents.

 Use RBD for system design and to strengthen the weak links in your system.
-You can create flow diagrams and save these designs into a library.
-You can then perform what-if analyses by reviewing different designs and comparing plots across multiple configurations.
+You can create flow diagrams and save these designs into a library, then copy and paste library items and designs to create system design templates.
+You can perform what-if analyses by reviewing different designs and comparing plots across multiple configurations.
 You can also determine the best places to add redundancy to decrease the probability of a system failure.

 Sources of Variation